DotBots/DotBot-firmware/README.md

 ### Download the firmware onto the boards

-1. Download the lastest releases (the .hex files) of the DotBot-firmware and of the Gateway firmware from [here](https://github.com/DotBots/DotBot-firmware-fresh/releases)
+1. Download the latest releases (the .hex files) of the DotBot-firmware and of the Gateway firmware from [here](https://github.com/DotBots/DotBot-firmware-fresh/releases)

 You should end up with 2 files named `03app_dotbot.hex` and `03app_dotbot_gateway.hex`.